dbrattli/Fable.Reaction/README.md

 <img src="/AsyncRx/logo/logo.png" width="100">

-Fable/Reaction is a collection of projects that combines the power of asynchronous reactive (AsyncRx) functional programming (RFP) with F#, [Fable](http://fable.io/) and [Elmish](https://elmish.github.io/) applications.
+Elmish.Streams is a collection of projects that combines the power of asynchronous reactive (AsyncRx) functional programming (RFP) with F#, [Fable](http://fable.io/) and [Elmish](https://elmish.github.io/) applications.

 - **FSharp.Control.AsyncRx** - implementation of Async Observables in F# for .NET and Fable.
 - **Elmish.Streams** - for the use with Elmish (without Fable).